 The nearest military land is over three miles away, so the chances of running into military border patrols are very slim.
 In hundreds of expeditions to the summit, there have never been any incidents of cameras or film being seized (which was a problem on the nearer viewpoints that have now been closed).

 The best time to hike is the summer months.
 At 8,000 feet, the air is relatively cool compared to the deserts around Las Vegas.
-Always bring plenty of water however!
+Still, you should always bring plenty of water!

 The best time to arrive on the peak is very early in the morning, since the sun will be behind you when looking west toward the base.
 Evening is the worst, since you are looking into the sun, and the base tends to disappear in the glare.